When is the best time to sell my house?

 What happens if the appraisal value comes low?

-This is common issue if you receive multiple offers and the price is higher than the sale price.
+This is a common issue if you receive multiple offers and the price is higher than the sale price.
 The appraiser couldn’t justify the price based on previous comparable sales data.

 - Challenged the Evaluation – the seller hires an appraiser to evaluate the house again, make sure the buyer’s lender will accept the appraisal report and will adjust the value.